 Product Gym: Do you use your legal experience in Product?

-Neil Shah: Everyday.
-There’s an art to Product using persuasion where structured arguments are important in large-scale projects.
-Lawyers will be familiar with this tactic as core to legal brief and argument.
-I’ve also worked on a number of complex data and privacy-sensitive matters where my background gave me an edge in collaborating with in-house counsel.
+Neil: Everyday.
+There’s an art to product using persuasion where structured arguments are essential in large-scale projects.
+Lawyers will be familiar with this tactic as it is core to legal brief and argument.
+I’ve also worked on several complex data and privacy-sensitive matters where my background gave me an edge in collaborating with in-house counsel.

 Product Gym: Would you say a good amount of tech companies are hiring in-house counsels right now?

 Product Gym: Got it.
-For a lot of practicing attorneys right now, it sounds like you want to get in early, but what if you get in too early and you’re not even sure if the company would still be around after say 6 months?
+For many practicing attorneys right now, it sounds like you want to get in early, but what if you get in too early, and you’re not even sure if the company would still be around after say six months?

-Neil Shah: There are attorneys who passed on early Facebook opportunities — but they will tell you there are hundreds of those opportunities, and 99% fail.
-My advice for early stage, look for a strong leadership team and make sure you buy into the vision.
+Neil: Some attorneys passed on early Facebook opportunities — but they will tell you there are hundreds of those opportunities, and 99% fail.
+My advice for early-stage, look for a strong leadership team, and make sure you buy into the vision.
 You’re going to be living and breathing the startup, so you need passion to be successful.

-Product Gym: When you do make the move, one of the challenges is compensation – did you find a difference in that area when you moved?
+Product Gym: When you make a move to an early-stage startup, one of the challenges is compensation – did you find a difference in that area when you moved?

 Product Gym: How did you go ahead and identify the right startup to transition into?
 It seems like there’s no sweet spot to get in.

-Neil Shah: That first step is really hard, you will need to take a risk and someone needs to take a risk on you.
-If you’re at a company with a product organization, try to lateral into the organization rather than trying to get hired by a different company.
+Neil: That first step is hard, you will need to take a risk, and someone needs to take a risk on you.
+Try a later move into your own company if they are a product organization.
+This is as opposed to trying to be hired by a different company.

 Product Gym: How can some set themselves up for success in Product?